samishken/lab/Ansible/README.md

 - - - - - - `ansible-galaxy init mysql`
 - - - - - - roles path
 - Ansible collection: ansible collections are a way to package and distribute ansible content, including modules, roles, plugins and other related assets.
+-
 ### Ansible Templates
+- Jinja2: templating engine
+- Templating: A templating engine is responsible for taking a template and applying a given set of variables to it ... to create usable outputs.
+It can create one resource or 100 resources as we desired.
+- {{ "/etc/hosts" | basename }} => hosts